ehneilsen/rtn-012/index.rst

 Each :math:`Z_m^n(\rho, \phi)` term is the product of a polynomial in :math:`\rho` and a trigonometric function of :math:`\phi`, making it the most computationally expensive requirements for calculating the :math:`F(t, \rho, \phi)`.
 The values, however, of :math:`Z_m^n(\rho, \phi)` do not change with time.
 If we are making repeated calculations at specific values of :math:`\rho, \phi`, these values can be computed once and cached.
-To fulfill the API, ``ZernikeSky`` must provide sky brightness values at a predefined set of coordinates, suggesting that that we can simply calculate :math:`Z_m^n` at these values, but there is a problem: the healpix coordinates in the argument are predefined in equatorial coordinates, but the values of :math:`Z_m^n` are constant in horizon coordinates.
+To fulfill the API, ``ZernikeSky`` must provide sky brightness values at a predefined set of coordinates, suggesting that we can simply calculate :math:`Z_m^n` at these values, but there is a problem: the healpix coordinates in the argument are predefined in equatorial coordinates, but the values of :math:`Z_m^n` are constant in horizon coordinates.
 The values of :math:`\rho, \phi` for the given set of healpix values are a function of the local Sidereal time (LST), so the values of :math:`Z_m^n` are as well.

 .. _label: fig-Z-vs-LST